Donald ERICKSON

 Abstract -- Apparatus and

-process are disclosed for sorption heat pumping at high efficiency
+process are disclosed for sorption heat pumping at high

-stationary triplex sorption modules.
-The hermetically sealed
+multiplicity of stationary triplex sorption modules.
+The

-trisorption modules, each of which contains at least two solid
+hermetically sealed trisorption modules, each of which contains

-sorbents, are free of pumps, valves, restrictors, or any similar
+at least two solid sorbents, are free of pumps, valves,

-devices for flow control of refrigerant or sorbent.
-The apparatus
+restrictors, or any similar devices for flow control of

-contains no moving parts beyond a small number of control and
+beyond a small number of control and motive devices for the heat

-refrigerant is ammonia and the preferred sorbents are the solid
+preferred sorbents are the solid type with monovariant

-type with monovariant equilibrium, e.g., BaCl2, SrCl2, CaCl2,
+equilibrium, e.g., BaCl2, SrCl2, CaCl2, MnCl2, FeCl2 and SrBr2.

-MnCl2, FeCl2 and SrBr2.
-The apparatus is preferably adapted for
+The apparatus is preferably adapted for residential or

-residential or small-scale commercial space-conditioning
+small-scale commercial space-conditioning applications, and

-heating and cooling modes without inter-module heat transfer.
+cooling modes without inter-module heat transfer.

 US5279359